NuGet/docs.microsoft.com-nuget/docs/faqs/NuGet-FAQ.md

 Lets say you were trying to change Microsoft account login from `account1@outlook.com` for NuGet user with username `MyNuGetAccount1` to another microsoft account with email `account2@outlook.com`.
 And you see the error above.

 **What does the error above mean?**
-- It means that there is another NuGet account/profile which is associated with the Microsoft account that you are trying to change it i.e. in above example the Microsoft account with email `<account2@outlook.com>` is associated with another NuGet account with, say, username `MyNuGetAccount2`.
+- It means that there is another NuGet account/profile which is associated with the Microsoft account that you are trying to change it to i.e. in above example the Microsoft account with email `<account2@outlook.com>` is associated with another NuGet account with, say, username `MyNuGetAccount2`.
 - You cannot change the associated login to another Microsoft account which is linked to a different NuGet account.
 This would otherwise leave the other NuGet account orphaned.

 **I forgot I had another NuGet account, how do I find out which NuGet account it is?**